mahaloz/DISARM/README.md

 # Drone Identification Signal And Retargeting Mimicker
-Drone Identification Signal And Retargeting Mimicker (DISARM), a small software package for interacting with SiK radios to disarm rouge drones.
+Drone Identification Signal And Retargeting Mimicker (DISARM) is a small software package for interacting with SiK radios to disarm rouge drones.

 ## About
 DISARM is based on the concept of mimicking ID codes in the Mavlink communication protocol to take arbitrary control on nearby drone.